Market Depth Historical Graph

 Block Coloring Logic

 Historical market depth quantities are shown on the chart as colored blocks.
 Each block represents a market depth quantity within a particular time frame and price level.
-These blocks are colored such that blocks with greater quantities use a color that is closer to the corresponding Color Input (Bid Color / Ask Color).
-Blocks with lesser quantities appear faded.
+These blocks are colored such that blocks with greater quantities use a color that is closer to the corresponding color input (Bid Color or Ask Color).
+Blocks with lesser quantities will appear faded.

 Blocks are colored relative to the minimum and maximum historical market depth quantities that are currently within the visible chart bars.
-The maximum quantity is the greater of the greatest Bid quantity and the greatest Ask quantity within the visible chart bars.
-The minimum quantity is the lesser of the smallest non-zero Bid quantity and the smallest non-zero Ask quantity within the visible chart bars.
+The maximum quantity is the greater of both the greatest Bid quantity and the greatest Ask quantity within the visible chart bars.
+The minimum quantity is the lesser of both the smallest non-zero Bid quantity and the smallest non-zero Ask quantity within the visible chart bars.

 Intensities for the entire graph are calculated independent of side.
 If the greatest historical Bid quantity is greater than the greatest historical Ask quantity, the intensity of the greatest historical Ask quantity will be less than the intensity of the greatest historical Bid quantity.
 Setting the color inputs for both sides to the same color will make the Bid and Ask sides indistinguishable.